On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Related works

 In many prior works, the restricted eigenvalue condition (and its variants) are shown to hold w.h.p. if the rows of $\bX$ are i.i.d. (or at least, independent) samples from a mean zero sub-gaussian distribution.
-This data generating process implies that the smallest and largest singular values of $\bX$ satisfy $\tO(\sqrt{n} + \sqrt{p})$.
-However, under the assumption that $\text{rank}(\bX) = r$ and $|X_{ij}| = \Theta(1)$, then one can easily verify that the largest singular value of $\bX$ is $\Omega(\sqrt{np / r} )$.
+This data generating process implies that the smallest and largest singular values of $\bX$ are of order $\tO(\sqrt{n} + \sqrt{p})$.
+However, under the assumptions $\text{rank}(\bX) = r$ and $|X_{ij}| = \Theta(1)$, one can verify that $\|\bX \|_2 = \Omega(\sqrt{np / r} )$.
 The difference in the typical magnitude of the largest singular value reflects the difference in applications in which a restricted eigenvalue assumption versus a low-rank assumption is likely to hold.
-The restricted eigenvalue assumption is particularly suited in engineering applications such as compressed sensing where researchers {\em design} $\bX$.
+The restricted eigenvalue assumption is particularly suited in applications such as compressed sensing where researchers {\em design} $\bX$.
 The applications arising in the social or life sciences primarily involve observational data.
 In such settings, a low-rank assumption on $\bX$ is arguably more suitable to capture the latent structure amongst the covariates.
-However, the well-balanced spectra condition is similar to the restricted eigenvalue condition in that it requires the smallest non-zero singular value of $\bX$ to be of the same order as that of the largest singular value.
+Ultimately, the Assumption~\ref{assumption:balanced_spectra} is similar to the restricted eigenvalue condition in that it requires the smallest and largest nonzero singular values of $\bX$ to be of the same order.